Dewi Zephaniah Phillips: Early life and education

+Academic career

+After his graduation from the University of Oxford, Phillips began his academic career in 1961 as an assistant lecturer in philosophy at Queen's College, Dundee.
+In the following year he became a lecturer.
+In 1963 he obtained a post as lecturer in philosophy at the University College of North Wales, Bangor.

-In 1965 he returned to Swansea University, to take up a lectureship in the Department of Philosophy.
-Promoted to a senior lectureship in 1967, he became professor and head of department in 1971.
-He also served as Dean of the Faculty of Arts (1982–1985) and as a Vice-Principal (1989–1992).
+In 1965 Phillips returned to Swansea University, to take up a lectureship in the Department of Philosophy.
+He was promoted to a senior lectureship in 1967.
+In 1971 he became its professor and head of department.
+He was also Dean of the Faculty of Arts (1982–1985) and Vice-Principal (1989–1992).
+His research interests included the philosophy of religion, ethics, philosophy and literature, Simone Weil, Søren Kierkegaard, and Ludwig Wittgenstein.

-In 1993 he was appointed Danforth Professor of Philosophy of Religion at the Claremont Graduate University in California, and thereafter divided his time between Claremont and Swansea where, in 1996, he became the Rush Rhees Professor Emeritus and Director of the Rush Rhees Archives and Peter Winch Archives based in Swansea University.
-He held both positions until his death in 2006.
+In 1993 Phillips was appointed Danforth Professor of Philosophy of Religion at the Claremont Graduate University in California, and thereafter divided his time between Claremont and Swansea where, in 1996, he became the Rush Rhees Professor Emeritus and Director of the Rush Rhees Archives and Peter Winch Archives based in Swansea University.

+While at Swansea, Phillips made a substantial contribution to the University's reputation as a centre of Wittgenstein's philosophy, the Swansea School of Philosophy.
+Scottish Dominican Fergus Kerr noted: 'He became the best known of the "Swansea Wittgensteinians": philosophy understood as a kind of intellectual therapy in dark times rather than constructive theorizing; against prevalent aspirations and practice in the discipline, philosophical work as reminding ourselves of things we may overlook but cannot deny, rather than adding to the sum of knowledge by quasi-scientific discoveries.'